Genez-io/genezio-landing-page/deployment-platform/content/posts/build_a_chatgpt_chatbot_app_with_flask_a_step_by_step_guide.md

 url: /blog/build-chatgpt-chatbot-flask/
 ---

 Hi!
 I’m Cristi Miloiu, and in this article, I’ll walk you through building a **ChatGPT-powered chat app using Flask**, Python, and the OpenAI API.
-We’ll also cover deploying your app seamlessly with **Genezio**, a powerful cloud deployment platform.
+We’ll also cover deploying your app seamlessly with **DeployApps**, a powerful cloud deployment platform.

 If you’re short on time and prefer a ready-to-go solution, {{< external-link link="https://app.genez.io/auth/signup?redirect=flask-chatgpt-getting-started" >}}click here{{< /external-link >}} to deploy the app instantly to your account!